arsyadCode/FP2_ASD-SimulasiPesawat3D/README.md

 Run file 'hasil.exe'

+## Instruction Gameplay

+When you run the gameplay, please keep in mind, you just need to press the button

+- W: Forward
+- S: Backward
+- Space: Shoot
+  Also, Drag the Mouse to orient the plane.

+If you press another button that was mentioned before, the terrain will probably disappear.

-## Any something wrong/error?
+## Any something wrong/error when running the file?

-Unzip 'gamebyNezha.zip', extract to another/new folder, then run 'hasil.exe'
+Unzip 'gamebyNezha.zip', extract it to another/new folder, then run 'hasil.exe'

-Enjoy the simulation game ^^
+Enjoy the simulation game :wink: